niplav/site/administrativa_for_textbooks.md

 		* Done: 17.3
 		* To do: 17.1-17.2, 17.4-17.21
 * [Flashcards](./flash/artificial_intelligence_a_modern_approach.apkg):
-	* Done: p.
+	* p.
 1-122
-	* Done: p.
+	* p.
 222-243 (missing: complexity of AC-3, special methods for global constraints)
-	* Done: p.
+	* p.
 254-280 (symbols in propositional logic not included)
-	* Done: p.
+	* p.
 305-335
-	* Done: p.
+	* p.
 342-355 (without the definition of a subsumption lattice)
-	* Done: p.
+	* p.
 357-359
-	* Done: p.
+	* p.
 365-370
-	* Done: p.
+	* p.
 500-544 (but not ENUMERATION-ASK)
-	* Done: p.
+	* p.
 586-601, but fixed-lag smoothing algorithms and formulae are missing
-	* Done: p.
+	* p.
 630-657 (although only the steps, but not the details of creating a decision network)
-	* Done: p.
+	* p.
 665-684 (conspicuously missing: contractions and the proof of the convergence of Bellman updates)
-	* Done: p.
+	* p.
 713-728
-	* Done: p.
+	* p.
 850-855
 * Read:
 	* p.
 1-122
 	* p.
 222-243